aws-samples/scaletest-o3de-multiplayer-sample/README.md

 #### Arguments
 - _config-file_: Path to the config file to use.
 If no config file is specified, the tool will search for an existing config file called `multiplayer_test_scaler_config.json` under the execution directory.
-- _target_: Target to deploy - client, server, all or AWSMetrics.
+- _target_: (Optional) Target to deploy - client, server, all or AWSMetrics.
 The server and client targets will be deployed if no target is specified.
 Note that the AWSMetrics target is deployed during the `build` step so its resources can be configured in the packaged project.
 See the _[Using the AWS Metrics gem](#using-the-aws-metrics-gem)_ section for more details.
 - _platform_: Platform of the project package.
 Currently, only supports `Windows`.